-The auspicious day of Vishu begins with the viewing of the Kanni.
-The Vishukanni is the most vital part of Vishu as it symbolises the year’s progress and prosperity.
-The Kanni is basically a set of specific items that must be placed in the pooja ghar.
+The auspicious day of Vishu begins with the viewing of the Kani.
+The Vishu Kani is the most vital part of Vishu as it symbolises the year’s progress and prosperity.
+The Kani is basically a set of specific items that must be placed in the pooja ghar.
 These items include fruits, vegetables, flowers, money and clothes.

 Stunning Pooja Ghars for South Indian Homes